 The aquatic invasive species monitoring program acts as an early detection system for new aquatic invasive plants in Indiana.
 We train volunteers in workshops lasting 2-3 hours.
 Volunteers are asked to observe aquatic plants on their lake or in specified areas and report time spent to INCLP staff.
-In the event that the volunteers find one of the targeted invasive species of concern, including assessment of the zebra mussel artificial substrate, they are encouraged to send it to INCLP staff for positive identification.
+If the volunteers find one of the targeted invasive species of concern, including assessment of the zebra mussel artificial substrate, they are encouraged to send it to INCLP staff for positive identification or contact the Department of Natural Resources.